Harold Pearson (footballer, born 1908)

-Harold Frederick Pearson (7 May 1908 – 2 November 1994) was an English footballer who played as a goalkeeper.
+Harold Frederick Pearson (7 May 1908 – 2 November 1994) was an English footballer who played at goalkeeper.
+He joined West Bromwich Albion in 1925 and made his debut in December 1927 in a Division Two match against South Shields.
+Pearson was on the 1931 FA Cup winning team.
+In 1932, he earned his only cap for England against Scotland at Wembley Stadium.
+Pearson also kept goal in the 1935 FA Cup Final.
+In 1937, he joined Millwall where he played until his retirement in 1940.

-Football career
+Early life

 Pearson was born in Tamworth.
 As a youngster he played football for Glascote United, Glascote Methodists, Belgrave YMCA, Belgrave United, Two Gates F.C., Nuneaton Town and Tamworth Castle.
 He joined West Bromwich Albion as an amateur in April 1925 and turned professional a month later.

-His father Hubert Pearson was also a goalkeeper and the two were together on Albion's books until Hubert's retirement in May 1926.
+Football career

 Harold Pearson made his debut in December 1927, in a Division Two match against South Shields.
-In 1930–31 he helped the club to achieve promotion to the First Division and played in the 1931 FA Cup Final, in which Albion beat Birmingham 2–1.
-In 1932 he earned his only cap for England, marking the occasion with a clean sheet in a 3–0 win over Scotland at Wembley Stadium.
+In 1930–31, he helped the club to achieve promotion to the First Division and played in the 1931 FA Cup Final, in which Albion beat Birmingham 2–1.
+In 1932, he earned his only cap for England, marking the occasion with a clean sheet in a 3–0 win over Scotland at Wembley Stadium.

 Pearson kept goal in the 1935 FA Cup Final, but this time earned only a runners-up medal as his team lost 4–2 to Sheffield Wednesday.
 After making 303 appearances for West Bromwich Albion, he joined Millwall for a £300 transfer fee in August 1937.
 He remained with Millwall until his retirement in 1940, though he did appear as a guest player for West Ham United later in Second World War.

+Personal life and death

+Pearson's father Hubert Pearson was also a goalkeeper.
+The two played together at Albion until Hubert's retirement in May 1926.

-He died in November 1994 at the age of 86.
-By then, he was believed to be the oldest surviving former England international.
+Pearson died in November 1994 at the age of 86.
+At the time, he was believed to be the oldest surviving former England international.